Welcome! This guide should give you a rough idea of what to expect at a club-level race meeting, and some tips to help first time racers.

 So once the countdown has finished and your car number is called, throttle up and off you go!

-At regional and national race events, you can win a trophy for being Top Qualifier even if you do not win the Final.
+At regional and national race events you can win a trophy for being Top Qualifier, whether you win the Final or not.

 How multiple qualifying rounds are calculated together

-If there was only one qualifying round, then racers would be sorted by whoever completed the highest number of laps in the least time.
+If there were only one qualifying round, then racers would be sorted by those who completed the highest number of laps in the least time.

 With multiple qualifying rounds, things get a little more complicated.
 Results can be calculated based on the FTQ or Round by Round Methods.